 I know people say you shouldn’t weigh yourself, and don’t judge anything by numbers: you should go off how you feel and how your clothes fit.
 Which is absolutely fine.
 However, I had to admit I’m driven by seeing physical numbers and results via stats or numbers.
 So although I’m not weighing myself much, I like to see if my body fat percentage changes every fortnight.

-I have a high carb, high fat diet (I’m sorry, I just can’t quit the pizzas and prosecco, so there will also be a porky piggy side to me!
-OK corny jokes aside now) so it’s my body fat I like to keep a tab on.
-I’ve been wearing my leggings from FITTED which are workout leggings with pockets, so I always carry a £1 coin every fortnight to get my BMI and measurements checked.
+I have a high carb, high fat diet I’m sorry, I just can’t quit the pizzas and prosecco, so there will also be a porky piggy side to me!

 There’s thing I don’t do as yet too, so I’m not fully there yet.
-I haven’t upped my weights in a while (anyone got recommendations for the best weight lifting straps?) and I haven’t worked on my abs for a long time.
-I’m sure they are alive under the fat layer somewhere, but maybe I’ll dig that one out closer to Summer.
+I haven’t upped my free weights in a while and I haven’t worked on my abs for a long time.
+I’m sure they are alive under the fat layer somewhere, but maybe I’ll dig that one out in Summer 2019.

 How has 2018 been for you with your fitness?
 Have you been on a journey similar to me?
 Feel free to share any motivation!